Ashillqa/QACinema/README.md

 The places to go page:
 * is part of the overall site navigation
 * includes information about local venues where customers can visit before or after the movie (including bars and restaurants).
-* Each venue should including the following information:
+* each venue should including the following information:
    * Image of the venue
    * Description
    * Details of any offers relating to the cinema